 So businesses that just require simple, unambiguous course-based learning could do without an LXP.
 However in many companies, learning is best understood in context through peers, or it’s difficult enough to require further explanation, or the answer is subjective, intangible, or ambiguous.
 These companies greatly benefit from the social possibilities LXPs provide (especially post COVID-19).

-A quick disclaimer here: direct comparisons are difficult.
+A quick disclaimer here: direct comparisons are difficult (you can find a more detailed LMS vs LXP comparison here).
 Firstly, because there’s a lot of variation within the categories themselves: some LXPs are stripped back and some LMSs are more user-focussed.

 Secondly, because LXPs and LMSs aren’t trying to achieve the exact same thing.
 There’s overlap, but LXPs were built to provide a different type of learning to a Learning Management System - or at least a type of learning that LMSs weren’t paying much attention to.
 A lot of the time, companies have both a Learning Management System and a Learning Experience Platform because they complement, rather than duplicate, each other.

 However, if you think that, because you’ve got one, you won’t need the other, you’re likely mistaken.
 There are some fundamental differences in what they bring to an organisation.
 Here are the most important ones so you can decide what your business needs.

 The fundamental difference between LMSs and LXPs is the power balance.
 In LMSs, it’s pretty simple.
 Learning & Development is in control of the content that each user sees, and what they have to learn.